MorlinNina/SoftwareProjekt/README.md

 # SoftwareProjekt
-Develop a Projekt für the fourth Semester
+Develop a Projekt for the fourth Semester